Saint-Vérand, Saône-et-Loire

 Saint-Vérand (/fr/) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

 Wine

 After the Revolution of 1789, the commune decided on the name Saint Vérand with a "d" at the end, following an administrative error.
-Saint-Vérand and surrounding communes produce white Burgundy wine under the appellation Saint-Véran, using Saint-Vérands old spelling, without 'd'.
+Saint-Vérand and surrounding communes produce white Burgundy wine under the appellation Saint-Véran, using Saint-Véran's old spelling, without 'd'.